RamanSlinka/clips/README.md

 ![1](https://github.com/RamanSlinka/clips/assets/80674763/c26c7685-8aa5-4025-9d49-96e045a50131)

-You can log in to your account:
+You can log in to test account :
+login: test@test.com
+password: aaaaaaA1

 ![2](https://github.com/RamanSlinka/clips/assets/80674763/39d2f465-3440-4e02-8ab5-66c9bc2a34c3)

 Or create a new account if you don't already have one: